Ruksana22/Power_Bi_Projects_Ruksana/NETFLIX_PROJECT/README.md

     •	Implement a strategy to retain talented employees who will be an asset to a company.

 # Conclusion
 The workforce has grown significantly from 2017 to 2023, reflecting the company’s expansion.
-There is a higher number of female employees compared to males, with notable role variations, Packaging Associates being the largest group and Marketing roles the smallest.
-Employees aged 30 are the largest age group for both genders.
-Salary analysis shows that Product Managers earn the highest salaries, while Packaging Associates receive the lowest.
-Educational qualifications affect salary levels, with Master’s degree holders earning the most.
-Leave balances are generally moderate, with some employees having more than 20 days of leave.
-These insights highlight growth, gender imbalance, role distribution, salary disparities, and leave management within the organization.
+There is a higher number of